sarbbottam/sarbbottam.github.io/_posts/2016-10-22-focus-reset-and-guided-focus-management.md

 However utilizing `guided focus management` one can explicitly let the screen reading software read out the updates.

 _Guided focus management is higly desired in Single Page Applications._

----

-If you have enjoyed reading this post you can follow me in twitter [@sarbbottam](https://twitter.com/sarbbottam) and learn about any new posts.